Pseudocoremia cineracia: Distribution

 This species is endemic to New Zealand.
 The species range of this moth is Mackenzie, Central Otago and Otago Lakes.
 Other than its type locality, this species occurs at Stony Beach at Okains Bay, Big Spur Creek & Cluden Stream at Cluden Station in Otago and Kawarau Gorge.

 Biology and host species

 The host species of this moth is Olearia odorata.
-The species is attracted to sugar lures.
-The adults are on the wing August until June with the species being more common in September.
+Adults are attracted to sugar traps.
+They are on the wing August until June with the species being more commonly observed in September.

 Habitat

 P. cineracia inhabits montane shrublands at an altitude of between 150-850m.

 Conservation status

-This species has been classified under the New Zealand Threat Classification system as being Nationally Vulnerable.
+In 2025 this species was again classified under the New Zealand Threat Classification system as being Nationally Vulnerable.
 P. cineracia is classified as nationally vulnerable partially because of its reliance on its host plant which is suffering a decline as a result of habitat destruction.